Survivor (Palahniuk novel): Plot summary

 After traveling cross-country, Tender and Adam steal a car that Fertility foretold would be unlocked in a particular parking lot.
 During their journey north to Canada, Adam recounts how the leaders of the Creedish Church terrorized the children into fearing sex by forcing them to watch every time a woman went into labor.
 Adam believes the only way to cure Tender is for him to have sex—to reject the Church doctrine at its core.
 Tender resists, and as Adam recounts the details of the "mental castration", Tender loses control and crashes the car.
 Tender reluctantly acquiesces to Adam's demand that he disfigure him with a rock, as long as Adam will tell him when to stop, but Adam keeps telling him to swing again until he dies.
 Immediately afterwards, Fertility shows up in a taxicab and takes Tender away.

 Tender and Fertility travel to Oregon, where she plans to go on a quick job assignment as a surrogate mother to make some money; however, Fertility is actually barren, so her job is, in essence, prostitution.
 The job she takes coincidentally happens to be the employers from Tender's former job as a housekeeper.
 After dark, Tender sneaks into the house and has sex with Fertility in the guest bedroom.
 She informs him the next morning that she is pregnant, then leaves to board a plane to Sydney.
 In her planner that she leaves behind, Tender reads that someone is going to hijack the plane and crash it into the Australian outback.
 Following Fertility to the airport, Tender finds her, takes a gun belonging to Adam, and uses it to board the plane.
 He then begins searching for the "real" hijacker until the joke dawns on him and he realizes that he is the hijacker.
 The plot thus returns to the beginning, with Tender explaining that Fertility told him there was a way for him to escape the plane before it crashes, but on the record, he can't seem to figure it out.

 The book ends mid-sentence, but without any definitive answer as to whether Tender lives or dies.
 However, it has been stated by the author that Tender survives, and an explanation is available on Chuck Palahniuk's official website.
+In this explanation, Tender's death is faked: he has actually recorded a speech (equivalent to the last chapter) on a compact cassette recorder and started playing the recording to the black box before bailing out of the plane to rejoin Fertility, and did not go down with the plane.